Vibracoustic

 We are actively evaluating options to increase the share of renewable energy at all sites.
 Actions such as installation of solar panels and sourcing renewable energy via Power Purchase Agreements (PPAs) have already been implemented.

-Our plants in Spain, India, and Türkiye have already installed rooftop solar panels to help increase renewable energy usage and reduce CO2 emissions.
-Tracking software allows the plants to track the energy generated by the solar panels in real time.
+Our plants in India, Poland, Romania, Spain, and Türkiye have already installed rooftop solar panels to help increase renewable energy usage and reduce CO2 emissions.

 Embracing Clean Energy Options

 In regions where it is prevalent, we are evaluating and sourcing renewable energy via Power Purchase Agreements (PPAs) with third-party energy providers.
-These PPAs enable Vibracoustic to utilize renewable electricity at a negotiated rate from renewable energy sources, such as solar parks or wind farms.
-We currently have PPAs in place at our sites in Germany and Spain with plans to negotiate agreements in Poland and other countries.
+These PPAs enable Vibracoustic to utilize renewable electricity from renewable energy sources, such as solar parks or wind farms.
+We currently have PPAs in place at our sites in Germany, Poland and Spain with plans to negotiate agreements in further countries.

 Sustainable & Renewable Materials